Bubblebyb/Rhodos/README.md

 # Rhodos
-# An interactive text-based RPG
+An interactive text-based RPG based on Ancient Greek History